Phase transition for the mixing time of the Glauber dynamics for coloring regular trees

+This is simply because those colors that appear on the leaves with agreements are both unavailable in $X_t$ and $Y_t$ for the root.
 We now analyze the first stage of the $T$-step epoch.

-\begin{proposition} The probability that in $T_0 = 4(b+1)\ln b$ steps, the coupling $(X_t,Y_t)$ (or the Glauber dynamics $(X_t)$) will recolor the root at most $20\ln b$ times and recolor every leaf at least once is at least $1 - 2b^{-3}$. \end{proposition} \begin{proof} It is a simple fact which follows from the Chernoff bound and the coupon collector problem.
-Using the union bound the probability that there is a leaf which is not recolored in $T_0$ steps is at most
+\begin{proposition} The probability that in $T_0 = 4(b+1)\ln b$ steps, the coupling $(X_t,Y_t)$ [or the Glauber dynamics $(X_t)$] will recolor the root at most $20\ln b$ times and recolor every leaf at least once is at least $1 - 2b^{-3}$. \end{proposition}